Common Privacy Mistakes and How to Avoid Them

 How to Avoid It:

-Unsecured devices are an open invitation for hackers.
-Whether it’s a lost smartphone or an unprotected laptop, failing to secure your devices can lead to unauthorized access to your personal information.
+Unsecured devices are an easy target for hackers.
+Whether it’s a lost smartphone or an unprotected laptop, failing to secure your devices can result in unauthorized access to your personal data.

 How to Avoid It: